 Buy a secure seat clamp

-If you don’t fancy the DIY options (or Hexlox), you can also buy specially designed, secure seat skewers.
+If you don’t fancy the DIY options, the Pitlock Pit-Stoppers, or Hexlox, you can also buy specially designed, secure seat skewers.

 These can work in a number of ways.
 Some of them use non-standard socket shapes and keys.
 Others use gravity to lock the levers when the bike is in an upright position (as it always should be when it’s locked up).